 This technique would also work great for bed sheets and pillowcases!

 This is really cool because you draw on a dry shirt with clear glue, let it dry and wash it out.
 Click on the title to see the full post and even a video!
+The glue resist technique is one of my favorites, it comes out so unique and organic looking.
+Different from the normal twisted effect.

 You’ll need a bottle of clear glue,this is the one I used.
 For larger areas to cover, use the regular bottle, but for finer areas, pour the glue into a bottle with a fine-tip nozzle.